 This article originally appeared on October 30, 2013.
 The ad promising that “Next Berkshire” is circulating again and generating more questions from our readers, so we’ve republished it here for your information.
 The ad is largely unchanged, and this teaser-answer article is completely unchanged.
-The company’s share price since the article first ran (and the teaser pitch was first covered here) is up about 15%, pretty much exactly the same rise as the S&P 500 over that time.
+The company’s share price since the article first ran over a year ago has been up sharply, thanks in large part to a fantastic quarter from Fairfax a few weeks ago.

 Promises that you’ve discovered the “next Berkshire Hathaway” or the “next Warren Buffett” will get you attention, and that’s been true for a decade or more as investors have continued to seek out the opportunity to buy that “next Berkshire” before it becomes a $100,000 stock.